In this article, you will find information on:

 Where did the goal come from?
 Can I change it?

 The goal is calculated by the system initially.
 Performance Management analyzes up to 31 days of prior results and establishes the goal at the 67th percentile of those results for a challenging, but achievable goal.
-The goal can be adjusted in the Configurations menu by Measure, and by Queue.
+The goal can be adjusted in the Configurations menu by Measure, and by Queue or directly in the Leaderboard by clicking on the Goal value to open the side menu and apply the new value.
 Goals may be adjusted by recalculating them using historical data, entering them manually, or deactivating them.
-Duration goals should be entered as “mm:ss”.
+Note: Duration goals should be entered as “mm:ss”.

 How do I know what is a reasonable goal for my Agents?

 Historical Data Charts are available in the goal-setting area.
 Entering different goal values provides a visual representation of how your Agents would perform against the goal.
-This allows quickly creating challenging but realistic goals based on your recent performance data.
+This allows you to quickly create challenging but realistic goals based on your recent performance data.

 Is there an easy way to reset the goals for all queues at once?